 Ms. Blair is founder, CEO and lead coach at ARTiculate: Real&Clear, a communications company which has grown exponentially since its inception.
-She is an active member of Toastmasters International and was a former board member of VASTA – the Voice and Speech Trainers Association.
+She is an active member of NSA and is on the board of the Colorado Chapter.
+She is a former board member of VASTA – the Voice and Speech Trainers Association.
 She is on faculty for the Denver Center for the Performing Arts and has been adjunct faculty for a number of universities.
 Hilary holds an MFA in acting from the National Theatre Conservatory and a BA from Yale University.

 Harriet Doyle is a recent graduate of Metropolitan State University of Denver where she received a degree in Technical Communications.
 Her degree focused on the sociological effects of digital media and how those relate to the way people have communicated with media in the past.
 She has a passion for communication and the impact it has on society.
 She is intrigued by the ever-changing communication landscape and is curious to see how it grows in the future.

-Growing up in Boulder, Harriet’s parents were actively involved in the folk music and Scottish music communities.
-She studied violin, voice and theater from an early age up until she graduated from Boulder High School.
-During her time in college she wore many hats and worked various jobs including bridal consulting, caretaking, and event planning for a local bookstore.
+Harriet grew up in Boulder where her parents were actively involved in the folk music and Scottish music communities.
+She studied violin, voice and theater from an early age until she graduated from Boulder High School.
+During her time in college worked various jobs including bridal consulting, caretaking, and event planning for a local bookstore.
 For the past few years she has been working as a social media consultant for a digital marketing firm.
-Harriet enjoys escaping to the mountains to hike and camp regularly and loves to write and travel.
+Harriet enjoys escaping to the mountains regularly to hike and camp and, loves to write and travel.